Culinary Delights Abound in Sonoma County

 Of course, everywhere you go you’ll find wonderful local pizzerias, burger joints, taquerias, barbecue restaurants and other delicious neighborhood hangouts.

-In 2017 three Sonoma County dining establishments were awarded a Michelin Star: Madrona Manor Wine Country Inn & Restaurant, an elegant 1881 Victorian manor offering seasonal, farm-fresh, contemporary California cuisine of the highest order in an old-world setting in Healdsburg; the beloved Farmhouse Inn & Restaurant in Forestville, where an on-staff Master Sommelier artfully pairs wines with the chef’s luxurious and seasonal Cal-Mediterranean creations, in a humble but elegantly rustic atmosphere; and charming, slow-food style Terrapin Creek Café, offering the finest ingredients in inventive pairings in a relaxed but stunningly chic space along the Pacific Coast in Bodega Bay.
+In 2019, Sonoma County saw the first of its restaurants to be awarded three Michelin Stars: SingleThread Farm, Restaurant & Inn, powered by the vision of a dynamic farmer and chef duo opened its doors in 2016 to incredibly high expectations.
+Katina and Kyle Connaughton have crafted an experience inspired by Japanese culture and cuisine and based on the micro-seasons of Sonoma County.
+To say one has eaten here is a badge of honor in the foodie community.
+Sonoma County’s one-Michelen star restaurants include: Madrona Manor Wine Country Inn & Restaurant, an elegant 1881 Victorian manor offering seasonal, farm-fresh, contemporary California cuisine of the highest order in an old-world setting in Healdsburg; and the beloved Farmhouse Inn & Restaurant in Forestville, where an on-staff Master Sommelier artfully pairs wines with the chef’s luxurious and seasonal Cal-Mediterranean creations, in a humble but elegantly rustic atmosphere.

-Michelin also awarded its 2017 Bib Gourmand honors — for remarkable restaurants that serve two courses and a glass of wine or dessert for $40 or less (not including tip or gratuity) — to 10 Sonoma County eateries: Diavolo Pizzeria in Geyserville; Backyard in Forestville; Bistro 29 in Santa Rosa; Bravas Bar de Tapas and Chalkboard in Healdsburg; Glen Ellen Star in Glen Ellen; Monti’s Rotisserie & Bar in Santa Rosa; Risibisi in Petaluma; SHED Café in Healdsburg, and Ramen Gaijin in Sebastopol.
+Michelin also awarded its 2019 Bib Gourmand honors — for remarkable restaurants that serve two courses and a glass of wine or dessert for $40 or less (not including tip or gratuity) — to seven Sonoma County eateries: Diavolo Pizzeria + Salumeria in Geyserville; Backyard in Forestville; Bravas Bar de Tapas and Chalkboard in Healdsburg; Glen Ellen Star in Glen Ellen; Risibisi and Stockhome in Petaluma; Ramen Gaijin in Sebastopol, and El Molino Central in Sonoma.
+And the Zagat Guide listed its “Best Restaurants in Sonoma County” for 2019: Della Fattoria Downtown Café and Thistle Meats in Petaluma; Journeyman Meat Co., Single Thread, Bravas Bar de Tapas, Dry Creek Kitchen, Valette, Chalkboard, and The Brass Rabbit in Healdsburg; The Spinster Sisters in Santa Rosa; Wild Flour Bread in Freestone; Gold Coast Coffee & Bakery in Duncans Mills; Farmhouse Inn & Restaurant in Forestville; Hana Japanese Restaurant in Rohnert Park; Diavolo Pizzeria + Salumi in Geyserville; El Molino Central and Café La Haye in Sonoma; and Ramen Gaijin in Sebastopol.

 However, that’s just the beginning of the many, many possibilities for locally sourced, innovative, farm-to-fork cuisine in Sonoma County.
-Along the coast enjoy equally amazing food and views at Drakes Sonoma Coast Kitchen in Bodega Bay, River’s End in Jenner, and the Black Point Grill at The Sea Ranch.
+Along the coast enjoy equally amazing food and views at Drakes Sonoma Coast Kitchen in Bodega Bay and River’s End in Jenner.

-In western Sonoma County, there’s Hazel in Occidental; Underwood Bar & Bistro in Graton; and Fork Roadhouse, K & L Bistro and Zazu Kitchen + farm in Sebastopol.
-In the Sonoma Valley in eastern Sonoma County, there’s the girl & the fig, the fig café & winebar, Harvest Moon Café, Oso Sonoma, and Santé.
+In western Sonoma County, there’s Hazel in Occidental; Underwood Bar & Bistro in Graton; and Fork Roadhouse, K&L Bistro and Fern Bar in Sebastopol.
+In the Sonoma Valley in eastern Sonoma County, there’s the girl & the fig, the fig café & winebar, Sunflower Caffe, Oso Sonoma, and Santé.

 And in central and northern Sonoma County, consider Trading Post Restaurant & Bakery in Cloverdale; Catelli’s and Rustic in Geyserville; Barndiva and Willi’s Seafood & Raw Bar in Healdsburg; The Bird & The Bottle, Bistro 29, Ca’Bianca Italian Restaurant, John Ash & Co.
 Restaurant, La Gare French Restaurant, Stark’s Steak & Seafood, and Willi’s Wine Bar in Santa Rosa; and Hana Japanese Restaurant in Rohnert Park.